ambengers/laravel-query-filter/README.md

 ```

 The filter object is a simple invokable class that accepts the `Eloquent\Builder` as first parameter and the query string value as the second parameter.
-You can then put the filter logic in the invoke method.
+Include the filter logic in the invoke method, like so.
 ```php
 use Illuminate\Database\Eloquent\Builder;